Opticode-Project/sdk/README.md

 # nodes-opticode

-This library is a graph-based IR builder used by the Opticode app.
+This library is a node-based IR builder used by the Opticode app.

-It provides language-specific builders (e.g. Go) that construct a structured FlatBuffers representation of programs.
+It provides language-specific builders (e.g. Go) that construct a structured buffer representation of programs.
 This library does **not** generate source code directly.

 Instead, it builds a graph of typed nodes that represent language constructs such as:
 - packages and imports